 10. SIDI ABDERRAHMANE

 Up until 2013, the island was not connected by land, and locals had to use a boat to ferry back and forth.
-Now the water has receded and you can visit this tiny land on foot.
-The sunset from this place is the best in the city (and one of my favorites in the entire world), because the island is so small the experience is very intimate.
+Now the water has receded and you can visit this tiny island on foot.
+The view at sunset is the best in the city, because the island is so small the experience is very intimate.

 It's a very quaint place and you shouldn't come with any expectations.
-Just enjoy the people and the view from this tiny island.
+Just enjoy the people and the view!.

 Address: Îlot de Sidi Abderrahman, Casablanca, Morocco